 Egg yolks, on the other hand, are the exception.
 When yolks are frozen as-is, they lose their smoothness.
 That’s why sugar or salt is mixed into the yolks before they are frozen to preserve their smoothness.
-If this is something you want to try at home, the rule of thumb is using 1/8 tsp of salt or 1.5 tsp of sugar for every 4 egg yolks.
+If this is something you want to try at home, the rule of thumb is to use 1/8 tsp of salt or 1.5 tsp of sugar for every 4 egg yolks.

 THANKS FOR DROPPING BY THE KITCHEN!

 I really hope you enjoyed today’s theory post on eggs!
 If there’s another ingredient you would like to learn the theory behind, drop me a line in the comments below.
 Or, if you want to put yourself through baking theory class, Joseph Amendola and Nicole Rees wrote the Understanding Baking textbook I learned from when I was a student learning about the baking and pastry arts.
 If you’re already well-versed in egg theory, is there anything I missed?
 Thank you for reading!

 SHOP THIS POST

 OTHER POSTS YOU MIGHT BE INTERESTED IN

 Love and gratitude,